 Air Purifiers vs. UV Lights – Which is Best?

-Komfort Air suggest installing UV lights for enhanced indoor air quality.
+Komfort Air Service Experts suggest installing UV lights for enhanced indoor air quality.
 This solution can bring relief to people struggling with asthma and allergies, especially in hot, humid regions where microorganisms prosper.
 Unlike air purifiers, UV lights can:

 - Filter the air in your entire home